-Modern RSA owes its practical power to the use of very large numbers.
-The values involved here are far smaller than those used in contemporary cryptography.
+Modern RSA owes its practical power to the use of very large numbers, and hence we also note that the values involved here are far smaller than those used in contemporary cryptography.
 However, the claim made here is not that the Torah yields a practically secure signature system for modern digital use but that the structure that appears follows the formal rules of RSA.
 In one respect, the smaller scale is an advantage: it makes the framework legible.
 Once the rules are known, the construction can be seen, checked, and followed without difficulty.